giantswarm/inago/docs/tunneling.md

 `--tunnel` flag like with `fleetctl`.

-Fetching the status of `mygroup` running at `my.remote.host` could work like that.
+Fetching the status of `mygroup` running at `my.remote.host` could work like this.
 ```
 inagoctl --tunnel=my.remote.host status mygroup
 ```

-Updating `mygroup` running at `my.remote.host` could work like that.
+Updating `mygroup` running at `my.remote.host` could work like this.
 Note that the updated unit files need to be located where `inagoctl update` is executed.
 ```
 inagoctl --tunnel=my.remote.host update mygroup